kukuu/microfrontends/README.md

 # Microfrontends:

-Micro frontends is a front-end web development pattern in which a single application may be built from disparate builds.
+Micro frontends is a front-end web development pattern in which a single application may be built from disparate builds - different programming client side languages.
 It is analogous to a microservices approach but for client-side single-page applications written in JavaScript.
 It is a solution to de-composition and routing for multiple front-end applications.

 With a microfrontend, no single team owns the UI in its entirety.
 Instead, every team owns a piece of the screen, page, or content.
 For example, one team might be responsible for the search box, while another might code suggestions based on users' tastes.